GAHT Prescribing

 Ask yourself...

 1. Different forms of testosterone are available for your patient.
-What patient behaviors should be taken into consideration when prescribing drug treatments, in terms of routes and frequency of treatment?
+What patient behaviors should be considered when prescribing drug treatments, in terms of routes and frequency of treatment?

 Side Effects

-• Redistribution of weight from thighs and hips to abdomen
+• Redistribution of weight from thighs and hips to the abdomen

 • Increased muscle mass

-• Changes in facial features (such as appearance of more angled jawline)
+• Changes in facial features (such as the appearance of a more angled jawline)

 • Deepened voice, vocal pitch